 - Go to TK Maxx and search for a couple of underpriced items to resell on eBay or Amazon.
 Reinvest the money and repeat.

 - Snipe underpriced auctions on eBay.
 Reinvest profits in further snipes until you have big boy funds.

-- List services on UpWork and outsource the tasks on Fiverr website.
+- List services on UpWork and outsource the tasks on anothe gig-based freelancer hub.

 - Make a Fiverr gig based around you buying scratch cards and sharing the winnings with the buyer.
 (Please tell me if you pull this off).

 - How to Prepare for Paydays on Amazon FBA - January 20, 2019